 fAliPlayer.getVolume();Mute settings

 If you use a VID-based method (VidAuth (recommended) or VidSts) for playback, no extra settings are required.
-ApsaraVideo Player SDK for Flutter obtains the list of definitions from the ApsaraVideo VOD service.
-The SDK lets you obtain and switch definitions.
-This feature is not supported for the UrlSource playback method.
+The ApsaraVideo Player SDK for Flutter obtains the definition list from ApsaraVideo VOD.
+The SDK lets you retrieve and switch the definition.
+This setting is not supported for the UrlSource playback method.

-After a video is loaded, you can obtain the available definitions for the video.
+After the video is loaded, you can retrieve the video definition.

 fAliplayer.setOnPrepared((playerId) {